juanbrusasca96/leagueOfLegendsStore/README.md

 ## Installation

-The `npm install` (or `npm i` ) command must be executed in the console to install the dependencies, which are already configured with the version described above in the **package.json** file.
+You must download the files, open them in a code editor (eg VSCode) and then execute the command `npm install` (or `npm i` ) in the console to install the dependencies, which are already configured with the version described above in the **package.json** file.

 Once the dependencies are installed, execute the `npm start` command in the console.